reab5555/Alzheimer-Prediction/README.md

 This repository contains a dataset and a comprehensive analysis framework for predicting Alzheimer's Disease using various machine learning and deep learning models.

+## Main Objective
+The primary objective of this analysis is to explore the factors associated with Alzheimer's Disease, develop predictive models, and conduct statistical analyses to provide insights and predictive capabilities.
+The focus will be on a specific type of Deep Learning algorithm to improve prediction accuracy and provide valuable information to stakeholders, such as healthcare professionals and researchers.

+## Data Summary
+The dataset includes demographic details, lifestyle factors, medical history, clinical measurements, cognitive and functional assessments, symptoms, and diagnosis information.
+The data covers a wide range of features essential for understanding and predicting Alzheimer's Disease.

 ## About the Dataset

 This dataset contains extensive health information for 2,149 patients, each uniquely identified with IDs ranging from 4751 to 6900.
 The dataset includes the following features: